nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 An exception to this is the cover image, which should be named simply `cover.png` or `cover.jpg`.

 ### `id` Attributes for Figures and Images
 If a title includes a list of illustrations (`loi`) or if a list of ilustrations should be included in `nav.xhtml`, each figure element must have an `id`.
-The `id` values should follow the naming convention `"fig-XXX"`, where _XXX_ is the sequential number of the figure in the file.
+The `id` values should follow the naming convention `"figXXX"`, where _XXX_ is the sequential number of the figure in the file.

 In some cases, `id` attributes may be required for images.
-In those cases, the `id` value should be `"img-XXX"` and follow the same pattern as for figures.
+In those cases, the `id` value should be `"imgXXX"` and follow the same pattern as for figures.

 ### Image Size